DBD-research-group/BirdSet/README.md

 # manually load the complete prepared dataset (without any transforms). you have to cast the column with audio for decoding
 ds = load_from_disk(dm.disk_save_path)

-# setup the datasets with BirdSet ("test" for testdata)
+# OR setup the datasets with BirdSet ("test" for testdata)
 dm.setup(stage="fit")

 # audio is now decoded when a sample is called